I’ve Been Upping My Opioid Dosage: Do I Need Help?

 Speak with someone today

-• Addiction can occur if you are taking your medication in higher doses than prescribed.
-These drugs are only available by prescription for a reason, and large doses of them can cause drug-seeking behavior and euphoria, which eventually, the brain will crave.
+• Addiction occurs when you are taking your medication at higher doses than prescribed.
+These drugs are only available by prescription for a reason, and large doses of them can cause drug-seeking behavior and euphoria.
+Triggering the brain’s reward system with opioids eventually leads to your brain craving the drug.

 Opioid Dosage